jlafata/os-tap-install/README.md

 1. Apply SCC's Roles and Role Bindings [scc folder](scc)
 1. cp values-example.yaml and configure appropriately for your environment
 1. Install Cluster Essentials (execute `./install-cluster-essentials.sh <environment>`, where environment = linux | darwin)
-1. Install App Accelerator (execute `install.sh` using the profile specified in tap-values.yaml and values.yaml in the [profile](profile) folder )
+1. Install App Accelerator (execute `./install.sh` using the profile specified in tap-values.yaml and values.yaml in the [profile](profile) folder )

 ## SCC folder, roles and role bindings: restrictive SCC's to run the app accelerators
 The contents of the folder scc were derived from the security context of the deployments for the application accelerator on openshift 4.10.9